Windsor Flood 2014

 In the distance, across the river proper, The Brocas flooded too.

-please be evacuated and could someone get her furniture upstairs.
+could she please be evacuated and could someone get

-while the optimists stayed warm and dry indoors until the water
+optimists stayed warm and dry indoors until the

 There was a run on candles and were soon sold out.
 Paraffin lamps were improvised, some rather dangerously so, with wicks pulled through a hole in the top of a tin.
 The electric railway at Datchet became a canal between the platforms, as it did at Wraysbury.
 The Great Western line to Slough kept going, with its steam trains, but the coal yard was flooded [Now the Coach and Car Park beside Alexandra Gardens.
 Ed.] and the water swirling around the arches looked ominous.